HanhNhi-Nguyen/keras-kmnist-denoising-autoencoder/README.md

 - Default training is **5 epochs** (kept intentionally short).
 - The noise generation is **deterministic**: each sample index always receives the same noise pattern.
 - The code is split from the original Colab notebook into small files for readability.

+## Academic Context

+This project was developed as part of an advanced project (*Vertiefungsprojekt*) at University of Bremen under the supervision of Prof. Dr. Alberto Garcia-Ortiz.